kuanyui/writing-utils.el/README.md

 # writing-utils
-Some small tools for writing articles (especially blog articles) in Emacs.
+Some small tools making editing, writing articles (especially blog articles) more conveniently in Emacs.
 > This package is still under developing, do not use.

 # Packages list
+- `writing-utils.el`
+    - `M-up/down` to move current line up/down.
+    - `C-a` to back to indentation first.
+    - `M-x wc` to count English/Japanese/Chinese characters and words.
+    - Minibuffer enhancement:
+        - `C-a` twice to erase minibuffer, without kill-ring pollution.
+        - `M-<backspace>` to delete path back to parent directory, without kill-ring pollution.

+- `flickr.el` retrieve, format and insert flickr photo raw link conveniently.

-- `writing-utils.el` one key to
+- `page-title` one key to:
-    - Retrieve the title of the url file from HTML file, and insert to:
+    - Retrieve the title of HTML file via its URL, and insert to:
         - Markdown file.
         - Org file.
         - HTML file.
-    - Share link with `twittering-mode`.
+    -Share link with `twittering-mode` easily.

-- `flickr.el` retrieve, format and insert flickr photo raw link conveniently.

 - `hexo.el` one-key to:
     - Create new post anywhere.
-    - Move article between `_post/` and `_draft`.
+    - Move article between `_post/` and `_draft/`.
     - Sort articles by their timestamp.
     - Update article date by current time.

 - `html-entities-convert.el` convert html entities. e.g. `"&gt;" → ">"`

+## Unknown usage
 - `markdown-and-html` The name and usage of this package are still not determined ˊ・ω・ˋ.

 # License